vdbrink/vdbrink.github.io/homeassistant/homeassistant_dashboard_chores.md

     ...etc
 {% endraw %}
 ```
-Then I created an automation (in automation.yaml or in the Home Assistant itself) which get triggered at 00:00 on Tuesday and toggle all the chores, defined in the `group.chores`, to the status off.
+Then I created an automation (in automation.yaml or in the Home Assistant itself) which gets triggered at 00:00 on Tuesday and toggle all the chores, defined in the `group.chores`, to the status off.

 ```yaml
 {% raw %}